-Students who have earned less than a grade of "C" in undergraduate Managerial Accounting, Business Finance, Legal Environment of Business Principles of Management, Microeconomics, Principles of Marketing, Statistics, or Microcomputer Application, may be required to take the equivalent MBA Foundation course(s) listed above.
+Students who have earned less than a grade of "C" in undergraduate Managerial Accounting, Business Finance, Legal Environment of Business Principles of Management, Microeconomics, Principles of Marketing, Statistics, or Microcomputer Applications.

 Admission with Academic Conditions.
 Applicants lacking the GPA or work experience may be admitted conditionally with an academic hold.
 The applicant must earn at least a "B" in each of the first 3 courses in order to continue in the program.